dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 ```

 In the examples above, the *generic* types and methods and their usages are *compile-time type-safe*.
 For example, the
-`Crate<Elephant>` works exclusively with elephants as contents.
+`Crate<Elephant>` works exclusively with elephants as contents, and this is enforced by the compiler.

+See [Generic Types](https://docs.oracle.com/javase/tutorial/java/generics/types.html), also for the terminology used.
+In particular, it is stated there that an *invocation of a generic type* is called a *parameterized type*.

 In spite of this compile-time type-safety of generics, at runtime this generic information is lost.
 This is known as
 *type erasure*.
 Roughly, and simplified significantly, type erasure *removes generics*, generating a *class file without
 generics* (except for the formal type parameters themselves), by:
-* replacing references to type parameters by type `Object` (in reality it can be another type)
+* *replacing references to type parameters* by type `Object` (or another type if the type parameter is bounded)
 * replacing generic types (in declarations and when used) by the corresponding *raw types*
-* inserting *cast operations* where needed due to this erasure process
+* inserting *cast operations* where needed to retain type-safety
 * and reasoning at compile-time that these *casts will succeed*
+* generate so-called *bridge methods* in order not to break *polymorphism* in extended generic types

 One way to think about *generics in Java* is that *Java inserts the cast operations, knowing that they will succeed*.